DerrickZhou1899/ChauNhatDang/readme.md

 Problem 4: Three ways to sum to n

 Run file to see console log result

-Problem 5: A Crude Server (solved)
+Problem 5: A Crude Server

 Must run this first:
 1. npm run build
 2. npm run start
 And then everything is good to test

-Problem 6: Architecture (
+Problem 6: Architecture

 Module name: Leaderboard

 Overview:
-Score board shows the top 10 users scores, score always update, user can do mission (an action) and complete mission will increase the user score
+Website have a scoreboard shows the top 10 users scores, score always update, user can do mission (an action) and complete mission will increase the user score
 Version:
 1.0.0
-Author:
-Chau Nhat Dang
+Author: Chau Nhat Dang
-Date:
-April 10,2024
+Date: April 10,2024
 Table of Contents:
 1. Introduction
 2. Functionality